aiDAPTIV-Phison/aiDAPTIV/README.md

 - **Academic programs:** Universities and student clubs can inquire about our outreach program for on‑prem testing.

 ---
+**Information on how to Install aiDAPTIVLink is found [here](https://github.com/atp224/aiDAPTIVTestPage/tree/f208f0fc7650f9ed36942aff18a351ff37f1a0e8/Page_Sections/Installation)!
+---

 ## System Requirements